Read This First

 Prompt 3: Comment on the intrinsic dangers contained in a position based on subjective perceptions rather than objective statistics.

-The central claim is this: Relying heavily on subjective perceptions of oppression carries intrinsic dangers that can impact the effectiveness of addressing racial injustices.
+In plain terms: Relying heavily on subjective perceptions of oppression carries intrinsic dangers that can impact the effectiveness of addressing racial injustices.

 This middle step prepares color-blind.
 It keeps the earlier pressure alive while turning the reader toward the next issue that has to be faced.